Aggregation Trees: Aggregation trees

 Following this procedure, we can generate a sequence of nested subtrees $\tree_{\alpha_{\scriptstyle_{0}}}, \tree_{\alpha_{\scriptstyle_{1}}} \dots, \tree_{\alpha_{\scriptstyle_{max}}}$, where $0 = \alpha_{\scriptstyle_{0}} < \alpha_{\scriptstyle_{1}} < \dots < \alpha_{\scriptstyle_{max}} < \infty$ are threshold values such that all $\alpha$ in a given interval lead to the same subtree and $\tree_{\alpha_{\scriptstyle_{max}}}$ corresponds to the tree's root.
 Each subtree in this sequence is associated with a partition of the covariate space.
 Therefore, the tree-pruning step generates a sequence of groupings, one for each threshold value $\alpha_{\scriptstyle_{0}} < \alpha_{\scriptstyle_{1}} < \dots < \alpha_{\scriptstyle_{max}}$.

-Cross-validation procedures are commonly used to determine the optimal cost-complexity parameter and thus select a single partition \citep[see, e.g.,][]{hastie2009elements}.\footnote{\ \citet{athey2016recursive} also utilize cross-validation, adapting the standard criterion for the honest case.} However, the whole sequence of groupings generated by the pruning process is also of significant interest.
+Cross-validation procedures are commonly used to determine the optimal cost-complexity parameter and thus select a single partition \parencite[see, e.g.,][]{hastie2009elements}.\footnote{\ \textcite{athey2016recursive} also utilize cross-validation, adapting the standard criterion for the honest case.} However, the whole sequence of groupings generated by the pruning process is also of significant interest.
 Because each tree $\tree_{\alpha_{\scriptstyle_{k}}}$ is obtained by collapsing the weakest node of $\tree_{\alpha_{\scriptstyle_{k - 1}}}$, the tree-pruning step constructs optimal groupings by aggregating the two subgroups for which the loss in explained heterogeneity resulting from aggregation is minimized.
 Moreover, because the sequence is nested, subgroups formed at a particular level of granularity are never disrupted at coarser levels.
-This property guarantees the consistency of the results across the different granularity levels \citep[see, e.g.,][]{cotterman1992classification}.
+This property guarantees the consistency of the results across the different granularity levels \parencite[see, e.g.,][]{cotterman1992classification}.
 Consequently, the sequence allows for a flexible and coherent exploration of the trade-off between interpretability and the discovery of more granular heterogeneity.\footnote{\ A single partition can still be selected for practical purposes using standard cross-validation methods.}